arxanchain/wallet-sdk-go/README.md

 * `Callback-Url` in the http header is optional.
 You only need to set it if you need to receive blockchain transaction events.

+* If you want to switch to synchronous invoking mode, set 'BC-Invoke-Mode' header to 'sync' value.
+In synchronous mode, it will not return until the blockchain transaction is confirmed.

 ## Create POE digital asset and upload file

 After creating the wallet account, you can create POE assets for this account as follows: